"There is something wonderfully bold and liberating about saying yes to our entire imperfect and messy life." ~ Tara

 President-elect of the Idaho Mental Health Counselors Association (IMHCA) for the 2018-2019 term

-As a former personal trainer and yoga instructor, Jillian became interested in psychology when she witnessed the connection between physical, emotional, spiritual, and mental balance in her personal training clients and yoga students.
-This foundation in yoga and physical movement led to more training in various meditation traditions, Toltec teachings, Ecopsychology, Expressive Arts Therapy, and Jungian/Depth Psychology.
-Jillian is open to a body-mind-spirit healing perspective and has sought additional training in mindfulness meditation and mindful self-compassion.
+As a former personal trainer and yoga instructor, Jillian became interested in psychology when she witnessed the connection between physical, emotional, spiritual, and mental health in her personal training clients and yoga students.
+A foundation in physical fitness and yoga led to more training in various meditation traditions, Toltec teachings, Ecopsychology, Expressive Arts Therapy, and Jungian/Depth Psychology.
+Jillian is open to a body-mind-spirit healing perspective and has sought formal training in mindfulness meditation and Mindful Self-Compassion (MSC).

 "I am an LGBTQIA life-affirming therapist.
 Issues related to oppression are everyone's concern not just the concern of those that are targets of oppression." ~ Jillian